bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

  * `onlyOwner`, which can be applied to your functions to restrict their use to
  * the owner.
  */
-// BK NOTE - Inherited only by HoprDistributor contract Ownable is Context {
+// BK OK - Inherited only by HoprDistributor contract Ownable is Context {
     // BK OK
     address private _owner;